urgent/thisbounty.com-cra/README.md

 2. No customs: Make it look like the manual as close as possible.
 3. Goals: Create, track with a strong and defined focus.
 4. Focus on the core business: How does it make money?
 How do I get paid?
+5. Build clear rules outside of the tech.
-5. List everything not core business.
+6. List everything not core business.
 At least you are aware.
-6. Fix bugs, add features: Don't start with "change the world".
+7. Fix bugs, add features: Don't start with "change the world".
 First find an existing problem and fix it.
-7. No hot fixes: Scrap the entire thing on unforseen problems.
+8. No hot fixes: Scrap the entire thing on unforseen problems.
 Don't want to solve one problem only to create two more.
-8. Use spreadsheets, IDEs, version control, database admins, monitoring, alerts instead of custom admins and inner platforms.
+9. Use spreadsheets, IDEs, version control, database admins, monitoring, alerts instead of custom admins and inner platforms.
-9. Users expect robust features: If the user wants a sort, and there's no sort, dump data to Excel and scrap your custom work.
+10. Users expect robust features: If the user wants a sort, and there's no sort, dump data to Excel and scrap your custom work.
-10. Either don't do it, or do it full effort.
+11. Either don't do it, or do it full effort.
-11. Quick launch: Even if it's just a newsletter signup.
+12. Quick launch: Even if it's just a newsletter signup.
-12. Do not pay for advertising: Get clients instead, and share.
+13. Do not pay for advertising: Get clients instead, and share.
-13. Walk away: Leave it for others to build.
+14. Walk away: Leave it for others to build.
 Be happy it got built.
 Sometimes it's the fastest way.

 ## User Persona